About Scottish Women’s Football

 Having held senior positions in leading UK communications and digital agencies, in 2007 Vivienne founded one of Scotland’s first dedicated digital marketing agencies.

 Well known for her passion for sport she is often seen at sporting events and still plays hockey for her local club in Glasgow’s South Side.
-She can’t wait for the EUROS to start.

 Name: Gavin Michie